-Sugar seems to be the public enemy number one nowadays, and rightly so.
-It’s hidden in a lot of unexpected foods such as bread, kids’ breakfast cereals and salad dressings, and can cause obesity, diabetes, heart problems and even some cancers when eaten in excess.
+Sugar is hidden in a lot of unexpected foods such as bread, kids’ breakfast cereals and salad dressings, and can cause obesity, diabetes, heart problems and even some cancers when eaten in excess.

 A recent Birmingham University study found that on average, kids are consuming 75g of sugar a day, or 19 teaspoons.
 That’s four times their recommended daily allowance – and many parents don’t realise the worst offenders.